Signal propagation and linear response in the delay Vicsek model: Time delay Vicsek model

 The VM~\cite{vicsek1995novel,chate2008modeling} is a paradigmatic model for dry active matter~\cite{ramaswamy2010mechanics}.
 Its original version~\cite{vicsek1995novel} consists of $N$ mobile spins moving with constant speed $v_0$, and interacting via alignment interactions.
 We consider the two-dimensional version with time delayed metric interactions~\cite{holubec2021scaling}, where each particle at time $t+1$ assumes the average orientation of all neighbors at distance less than $R$ at an earlier time $t-\tau < t$, up to some noise.
 Velocities $\mathbf{v}_i(t)$ and positions $\mathbf{r}_i(t)$ of the individual particles obey the equations of motion

 where the noise operator $\mathcal{R}_\eta\mathbf{v}$ realizes a uniform random rotation by an angle in the range $[-\eta,\eta]$ around its normalized argument $\mathbf{v}/|\mathbf{v}|$.
 For the chosen metric interactions, the elements of the connectivity matrix $n_{ij}$ are given by $n_{ij}(t) = 1$ if $r_{ij}(t) = |\mathbf{r}_i(t) - \mathbf{r}_j(t)| < R$ and $n_{ij}(t) = 0$ otherwise.
-We take $R$ as our length unit, i.e. we set $R=1$, and the time step $\Delta t=1$ between two consecutive interactions as the time unit.
+We take $R$ as our length unit, i.e., we set $R=1$, and the time step $\Delta t=1$ between two consecutive interactions as the time unit.
 In contrast to the closely related XY model~\cite{kosterlitz1974critical} the connectivity matrix is time-dependent.
 In the VM with topological interactions, which seems more appropriate for natural bird flocks~\cite{ballerini2008interaction}, we expect qualitatively similar results for information spreading as described below~\cite{Geiss2021lattice}.

 Without a time delay, the model~\eqref{eq:vtdisc}--\eqref{eq:rtdisc} is just the standard VM \cite{vicsek1995novel}, which exhibits overdamped orientational dynamics of $\mathbf{v}_i(t)$~\cite{Cavagna2017,holubec2021scaling}.
 At (imposed) high densities, a highly aligned phase emerges, reminiscent of flocking birds.
 The disordered state found at low densities resembles an insect swarm.
-The transition between these two phases is discontinuous (``first order'')~\cite{ginelli2016physics}.
-A finite delay time $\tau$~\cite{holubec2021scaling} or, alternatively, some finite inertia~\cite{cavagna2021equilibrium} in the dynamical equation for the velocity is known to bring the model predictions closer to the space-time correlations and scaling observed in natural swarms~\cite{Cavagna2017}.
+For large particle numbers, the transition between these two phases is discontinuous (`first order')~\cite{ginelli2016physics}.
+A finite delay time $\tau$~\cite{holubec2021scaling} or, alternatively, some finite inertia~\cite{cavagna2021equilibrium} in the dynamical equation for the velocity is known to bring the model predictions closer to the space-time correlations and finite-size scaling observed in natural swarms~\cite{Cavagna2017}.
+Moreover, inertia was argued to stabilize the flock phase and improve the ability of the system to perform collective turns~\cite{cavagna2015flocking}.
+In the next section, we show that time delay in the interactions, which is often likened to inertia, yields different effects.